 By Terry Trucco

 At a glance: Even in the daytime the Empire Hotel reminds us of a nightclub.

-The soaring lobby of this classic brick West Side hotel — admirably situated across the street from Lincoln Center — is a glamorous black-and-gold lair with high-backed velvet sofas, geometric prints galore, a black-and-white stone stripe floor and pale gray taffeta curtains stretching from the mezzanine to the ground like a strapless Badgley Mischka gown.
+The soaring lobby of this classic brick West Side hotel — admirably situated across the street from Lincoln Center — is a glamorous black-and-silver lair with high-backed velvet sofas, geometric prints galore, a black-and-white stone stripe floor and pale gray taffeta curtains stretching from the mezzanine to the ground like a strapless Badgley Mischka gown.

 The mezzanine overlooks the lobby.
-With a fleet of high-blacked velvet sofas, there’s always a place to sip a cocktail, leaf through a magazine or scan an often-interesting crowd that includes a mix of international guests, Lincoln Center performance-goers and hip/stylish party-goers (the rooftop bar is a private-events mecca).
+With a fleet of high-blacked velvet sofas, there’s always a place to sip a cocktail, leaf through a magazine or scan the often interesting crowd that includes a mix of international guests, Lincoln Center performance-goers and hip/stylish party-goers (the rooftop bar is a private-events mecca).

-Best detail: The iron-and-brass chandeliers, fabricated in France, that look like Noguchi sculptures — or gigantic earrings.
+Best detail: The iron-and-brass chandeliers, fabricated in France, look like Noguchi sculptures — or gigantic earrings.